dog-broad/KeyBridge/README.md

 - **PBKDF2 Key Derivation** with 100,000 iterations
 - **Session Management** with automatic keep-alive

+**⚠️ Security Note**: The app uses a default secret key for development.
+Ensure your server uses the same key or implement a secure key exchange mechanism for production use.

 ### 📱 Easy Setup
 - **QR Code Scanning** using ML Kit for instant connection
 - **Manual URL Entry** as fallback option